 Paris Opera watercolors

+of their individual character and energy.
 Frank Anderson Trapp 1994

 exhibition catalogue text for Water and Color